SageOx + Figma

 Design review recordings

 Record your design review sessions — the back-and-forth is where the real decisions happen.
+Upload the recording to your team's Media section when the review wraps.

 The transcript captures both the designer's rationale and the engineer's implementation questions, creating a complete decision record.
+Import these with titles like "Design review — onboarding flow v2".

 Component documentation walkthroughs

-When you create a new component in Figma, record a 2-minute walkthrough of its variants, states, and usage guidelines:
+When you create a new component in Figma, record a 2-minute walkthrough of its variants, states, and usage guidelines.

 This is especially valuable for components with complex state (loading, error, empty, partial) that are hard to convey in a static Figma frame.
+Title these clearly: "Alert banner — variants and usage guidelines".

 Narrate your design system decisions